hpcleuven/VscDocumentation/source/compute/jobs/specifying_resources.rst

   a few users, many of our clusters have a stricter limit on the number of long-running jobs than on the number of jobs with a shorter walltime.

-The maximum allowed walltime for a job is cluster-dependent.
-Since these policies can change over time (as do other properties from clusters), we bundle these on one page per cluster in the ":ref:`hardware`" section.
+The maximum allowed walltime for a job can be different from cluster to cluster, as it depends on their technical characteristics and policies.
+You can find the maximum walltime of each cluster on their pages in the :ref:`tier1 hardware` or :ref:`tier2 hardware` sections.

 .. _nodes and ppn: